Rishi Sunak urges Lords to ‘do the right thing’ and back Rwanda plan

 “There is now only one question.
 Will the opposition in the appointed House of Lords try and frustrate the will of the people as expressed by the elected House?
 Or will they get on board and do the right thing?”

-Mr Sunak has made the Rwanda policy — first proposed in 2022 while Boris Johnson was in No 10 — central to his premiership, forming part of his pledge to stop small boats of migrants from coming to Britain by the English Channel.
+Mr Sunak has made the Rwanda policy – first proposed in 2022 while Boris Johnson was in Number 10 – central to his premiership, forming part of his pledge to stop small boats of migrants from coming to Britain over the English Channel.

 Under the plan, migrants who cross the Channel in small boats could be sent to Rwanda rather than being allowed to seek asylum in the UK.